SapienzaNLP/bmr/mspring/README.md

 conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch
 ```

-The code only works with `transformers` < 3.0 because of a disrupting change in positional embeddings.
+The code only works with `transformers` 4.11.
 The code works fine with `torch` 1.5.
 We recommend the usage of a new `conda` env.

 ## Train